Go1den/spoiler-free-olympics/README.md

 - Click on the Stylus extension icon, then select "Manage" in the bottom left.
 - Click Import, then select a css file.
 - Repeat the previous two steps for each css file you want to import.
 - These should now show up in your managed files section.
+Make sure the files are enabled.
 You can then open them individually to edit them further to your liking.

-## Navigating Spoiler-Free:
-You can use these css files individually and they will mostly do the job, but if you want to navigate like a pro, I recommend the following.
-This assumes you have both the Olympics.com and PeacockTV.com css userstyles imported.

-1) Go to Olympics.com
-2) Notice that most of the page has been disabled for you to avoid spoilers.
-Select "Schedule & Results".
-3) The spoiler-free schedule should now be loading.
-To watch a VOD, click on the triple dots icon &#8942;
+Click Save to apply any changes you make.